 Migrating existing content from one wiki system to another is especially difficult.
 It is a rather complex and complicated process.
 The first migration is never ideal and errors can only sometimes be fixed with the help of scripts and other import iterations.

 Manual rework on wiki pages must always be expected to properly structure and format documents.
 Additionally, raw data must be prepared and operationalized for future use.
 The data must be sorted, classified hierarchically and labeled with key words.
 Only then can the wiki be rolled out so employees can use it productively.

 Significant time and manpower might be necessary depending on the amount of content that needs to be migrated and prepared.
 In any case, developers need to be involved in order to regularly supervise the process and intervene when necessary.
 Furthermore, these developers should be certified Confluence experts that know how to handle problems such as memory overflow and breakdowns.

 Why should you opt for a conversion to Confluence if your existing wiki runs well and is accepted and used productively by many of your experienced employees?

 We will answer this question in the second part of the article.

 Do you have questions about Confluence and company wikis?
 Are you thinking about introducing a wiki?
 Do you want to optimize or update an existing system or migrate from another platform?
 We are an official German Atlassian partner with experience from hundreds of Confluence projects and will be happy to support you with all aspects of introducing a wiki.

-By the way, if you purchase your Confluence license at //SEIBERT/MEDIA, we will grant you a 10% discount in the form of services.
+There are many advantages to purchasing licenses through //SEIBERT/MEDIA.
 Please feel free to contact us with no obligation.
 You can find out more about Confluence as an enterprise wiki here .
 For more detailed information about our wiki services with example calculations, please refer to our wiki orientation offer in our information library.